-- Real property (however, in lieu of an appraisal, you may be able to establish the value using the value set forth on the latest assessment by the county auditor for determining real estate taxes or "letter of valuation" from the County Auditor's Office). - Vehicles [automobiles, trucks, RVs, motorcycles, boats, etc.] (however, in lieu of an appraisal, you may be able to establish the value using the value set forth in Kelley Blue Book) - Digital Assets domain names, customer lists, etc. - A business (for example a sole proprietorship, or ownership interest in a non-public business entity, such as a corporation, limited liability company, partnership) - Debts owed to the Decedent that may not be fully collectible - Artwork - Collections - Jewelry - Intellectual property
+- Real property (however, in lieu of an appraisal, you may be able to establish the value using the value set forth on the assessment by the county auditor, nearest the Decedent's date of death, for determining real estate taxes - or "letter of valuation" from the County Auditor's Office). - Vehicles [automobiles, trucks, RVs, motorcycles, boats, etc.] (however, in lieu of an appraisal, you may be able to establish the value using the value set forth in Kelley Blue Book) - Digital Assets domain names, customer lists, etc. - A business (for example a sole proprietorship, or ownership interest in a non-public business entity, such as a corporation, limited liability company, partnership) - Debts owed to the Decedent that may not be fully collectible - Artwork - Collections - Jewelry - Intellectual property

 Income Tax Consequence.
-If a probate asset is sold either during the estate administration or after distribution, the value of the probate asset as shown on the Inventory may result in an unintended income tax consequence to the estate or the beneficiaries depending upon the sale price.
+If Probate Property is sold either during the estate administration or after distribution, the value of the Probate Property as shown on the Inventory may result in an unintended income tax consequence to the estate or the beneficiaries depending upon the sale price.
 The Estate Representative should consider obtaining tax advice from a tax professional before deciding to use the "letter of valuation" or "REALink" information from the County Auditor's Office or other methods of valuation, including appraisal, before assigning a value to Probate Property.